SystemSpace/Compendium/compendium.rst

 How does the creation of souls for twins and triplets work?
   Multiple souls - but often very related ones.

-Even if they have no memories, would it be possible to find someone from Life in another system if they didn't sign up?
+Even if they have no memories, would it be possible to find someone from Life in another System if they didn't sign up?
   Yes, if you work at SYNAPSE or RISEN.

 What is a soulshatter?